 (a) The commissioner or the commissioner's designee shall convene the first meeting of the task force.

 (b) The task force shall meet monthly or as determined by the chair.

 (c) The members of the task force shall annually elect a chair and other officers as the members deem necessary.

 The commissioner shall provide support staff, office space, and administrative services for the task force.

 The task force shall:

-(1) coordinate educational efforts regarding food safety;
+(1) coordinate educational efforts regarding food safety and defense;

 (2) provide advice and coordination to state agencies as requested by the agencies;